Compression is one of those effects that has countless creative applications.

 The mix knob in Arturia’s Comp DIODE-609 (we’ll explore how to put it to use below)

-Parallel compression in practice
+Parallel compression on drums: How the effect sounds in practice

 Let’s take a listen to how parallel compression sounds in action.
 Below is an excerpt from a track that features a drum loop, without any parallel compression applied: